 One of the emotions I experienced during the pandemic was a sense of loss of control, and the realization that humans may not necessarily be the final arbitrator.
 Perhaps nature is bigger than us after all?
 In this painting the earth ends up in a nest and finds itself at the mercy of mother nature.
 What will this bird do?
 Will she toss us out or will she love us?
-Original 20”x 20” acrylic on 2” gallery-wrap canvas, $475.
+Original 20”x 20” acrylic on 2” gallery-wrap canvas.
+Contact Artist to purchase.
 Prints available

 Title: “I Can’t Breathe”

 Artwork created to reflect on the Covid-19 Pandemic, Protests, and to raise awareness for Black Lives Matter.
 20% of sales will be donated to West Broadway Business & Area Coalition to help rebuild small businesses in North Minneapolis that were damaged during the uprising.
 Screen Print, 18”x18”, $65 Framed, $30 Print.
 Prints available in the gallery for purchase/pickup.